 The NSW Duties Act does not contain such provisions.
 During the Rewrite process the question of the need for a general anti-avoidance provision was raised.
 In the light of submissions made the incorporation of such a provision was rejected by the Rewrite participants although it was made plain that the issue would be revisited if experience with the new provisions indicated that such a provision was necessary.
-The principal basis for the rejection of the provision would be outweighed by: the general uncertainty attaching to numerous unexceptional transactions; the administrative burden for the Revenue in issuing rulings in relation to numerous prospective transactions; and the complexity of analysis for both the Revenue and taxpayers in determining whether such a provision could apply with multiple jurisdictions involved.
+The principal basis for the rejection of the provision was a cost-benefit analysis which indicated that the potential benefit of the provision would be outweighed by: the general uncertainty attaching to numerous unexceptional transactions; the administrative burden for the Revenue in issuing rulings in relation to numerous prospective transactions; and the complexity of analysis for both the Revenue and taxpayers in determining whether such a provision could apply with multiple jurisdictions involved.